You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 NCAA

-Kolbe Academy’s online program has approved NCAA core courses, while the Self-Paced and Homeschool programs are accepted under the NCAA’s umbrella program.
+Kolbe Academy’s online program has approved NCAA core courses, while the Homeschool, Digital Homeschool, and Asynchronous programs are accepted under the NCAA’s umbrella program.
 For the courses that weren't online, you will need to fill out a Core Course Worksheet for each course.
 You do this for already completed (not in progress) courses.
 These are the forms you'll need to reference and use:

 Note: Please see the Administrator and Accordance Statement on p.
 13